 The liners and pads are removable.
 Sweat and dust can grime up the interior of the pad, creating a hotbed for germs and bacteria to flourish.
 Washing the liner and pad is the hygienic and healthy thing to do.

-This is an open face motorcycle helmet, so it doesn’t cover your entire face.
-This is the best helmet for women who have claustrophobia.
 The ¾ open face design shell has a wide visibility field that ensures you don’t feel claustrophobic.